 The year was 1995, and Zhan had just been hired as a security guard at a manufacturing facility in Dongguan, the southern Chinese city that was rapidly emerging as one of the world’s leading export hubs.
 He had beaten hundreds of other migrants to get the job — outlasting all of them in a strength test by doing 102 pushups in succession outside the factory gates.
 In the process, he had also won himself safety from the local police, which often rounded up unemployed migrants and sent them back to their home provinces.

-Left: A photo of Zhan Youbin (right) with his comrade in the Sichuan army; right: Security guard Zhan Youbin poses for a portrait in 1995.
-Zhan Youbin for Sixth Tone.
+Left: A photo of Zhan Youbing (right) with his comrade in the Sichuan army; right: Security guard Zhan Youbing poses for a portrait in 1995.
+Zhan Youbing for Sixth Tone

 For the then-22-year-old, that night marked the end of a long struggle to escape from his former life as an agricultural laborer in Miaotan, a poor mountain village in central Hubei province.
 In hindsight, it was also the start of a new journey that would see Zhan become one of the country’s most celebrated photographers, after spending over a decade recording the lives of China’s migrant workers.

 On the surface, Zhan appears an unlikely candidate for artistic fame: His background couldn’t be more different from peers trained in Beijing’s academies.
 His main memories of growing up in Miaotan are of constant hunger and the discomfort of his patched-up clothes, he tells Sixth Tone.
 Failure was another persistent theme.
 Zhan hoped to change his life by getting a college degree, but flunked the entrance exam.
 Later, he tried the army, but that didn’t work out, either.
 After he went back home, he realized he was a hopeless farmer and had no chance of supporting himself.